 (quick personal tip: the soy milk called MILKY is the best for a creamy taste to please children in drinking straight glasses of plant milk mine love it!)

 The winner is SOY MILK!
-As a mum and nutritionist, I prefer using soy milk for my children (and for myself).
+As a mum and nutritionist, I recommend using soy milk for toddlers, children and mothers.
 It is packed with protein, calcium and the one we buy is fortified vit B12, A, D and vit Bs.
 It also tastes great and milky and is loved by all my 3 children.

 Now for nutrition all the fortified plant milks are also good.
 Almond, rice, oat milk and coconut milks are pretty much equal although coconut milk contains more fats which is good for very young children.
 I also like hemp milk but being homemade it does not contain enough calcium for young children.

 But it is very important that children drink a fortified plant milk with calcium as one glass of almond milk fortified with calcium contains between 300and 400mg of calcium which is the equivalent of the amount of calcium found in a glass of dairy.
 Any plantbased milk that is fortificed with calcium is best for your children.

 This is also a common question I receive.
 Many brands do have added sugar but there are a few brands that do plant milk fortified with calcium with no sugar (Califia for example or some organic brands) but the sugar added is really minimal and if it helps children drink the plant milk and get the calcium then it is best for them to get their daily dose of calcium.